Are Grain-Free Diets Safe for Cats?

 July 3, 2019

-The FDA warning about grain-free diets and possible link to heart disease in dogs does not extend to cats.
+The FDA warning about grain-free diets and a possible link to heart disease in dogs does not extend to cats.
 At this time, the association between grain-free diets and canine dilated cardiomyopathy (DCM) is unknown, and veterinary nutritionists are working diligently to identify the link.
-With cats, it is important to remember that an ideal diet contains primarily meat, is high in moisture, and low in all forms of carbohydrate (grains, legumes, and starch).
-A grain-free diet is not necessarily healthier or lower in carbohydrate than a diet with grain (wheat, corn, barley, rice).
+With cats, it is important to remember that an ideal diet contains primarily meat, is high in moisture, and low in all forms of carbohydrates (grains, legumes, and starch).
+A grain-free diet is not necessarily healthier or lower in carbohydrates than a diet with a grain (wheat, corn, barley, rice).
 While it is ok to feed your cat a grain-free diet based on what we know right now, the focus should be on feeding a good-quality, meat protein-based, moist diet, and never feed your cat dog food.

 For more information about grain-free food for cats, check out Petfoodology, or read Research Update: New insight into grain-free cat diets from their website written by Dr. Cailin Heinze, a board-certified veterinary nutritionist.